Health & Safety

 The Bradley curve portrays the evolution of the safety culture and the efficiency of the HSE system.
 The curve assesses the transition from external control to a conscious attitude on the part of each employee towards labour safety.
 The Bradley curve considers several safety culture indicators: management commitment, procedures and standards, responsibility of line managers, motivation and involvement, training, audits, investigations, etc.

-Average safety culture level according to the Bradley curve in 2015-2020 and 2021 target
+Average safety culture level according to the Bradley curve in 2016-2021

 Occupational safety is a crucial consideration for any business.
 At Polyus we ultimately strive to achieve a zero-injury rate.

 Polyus has developed and launched a complex Injury Prevention Programme based on the key risks typical to the gold mining industry.

 One element of the Programme involves regular behaviour-based safety audits aimed at identifying potentially unsafe behaviour and using data to shape positive professional behaviour patterns in the workplace.

 Thanks to consistent monitoring, we are able to identify basic workplace risk factors and take preventive measures, including holding lectures and training sessions.